karthik-d/active-learning-boilerplate/README.md

 # Boilerplate-for-Active-Learning

-Templated boilerplate to perform active learning.
+Templated boilerplate to perform Active Learning.

 ## Clone the repository to your local environment